tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/快速入门/一分钟跑通Demo/跑通Demo(iOS&Mac)_intl_en.md

 5. Click **Close Guide and Enter Console** to manage application.

 >In this document, the `SECRETKEY` is configured in the client code to obtain `UserSig`.
 The `SECRETKEY` is easily decompiled and reverse cracked.
 If the `SECRETKEY` is leaked, hackers can steal your Tencent Cloud traffic.
 Therefore, **this method only applies to locally running a demo project and commissioning features**.
 >The correct `UserSig` distribution method is to integrate the computing code of `UserSig` into your server and provide an app-oriented API.
 When `UserSig` is needed, your app can send a request to the business server to obtain the dynamic `UserSig`.
-For more information, see [How to Generate UserSig](https://intl.cloud.tencent.com/document/product/647/35166).
+For more information, see [How to Calculate UserSig](https://intl.cloud.tencent.com/document/product/647/35166).

 ### Step 4.
 Compile and run
 1. Enter the directory where the `TRTCSimpleDemo > Podfile` file is located in a terminal window.